Paid Leave Provisions Included in Bipartisan Federal COVID-19 Relief Package

 - additional provisions related to nutrition assistance and cost-free COVID testing provisions for the uninsured

-This reader-friendly summary outlines more details about these provisions, and the fine print is in the full bill text.
+This reader-friendly summary (PDF) outlines more details about these provisions, and the fine print is in the full bill text (PDF).

 Federal agencies will be required to swiftly issue guidance and regulations detailing plans for implementation, eligibility, exemptions, and record-keeping.
 The paid leave provisions will apply to leave taken beginning within 15 days of the bill being signed into law, starting on a date still to be identified by the U.S. Department of the Treasury.
 The Senate is expected to take up the bill on Monday, March 16, and the White House has signaled support.